Cray-HPE/docs-csm/upgrade/1.4.2/README.md

 ## Bug Fixes and Improvements

+* Upgrades Ceph to `v16.2.13` and stops the local Docker registries on storage nodes
 * Updates to the `bos` API specification
 * Refactoring of the `hms-rts` chart for deployment of multiple back ends
 * Allow the power control service `pcs` to be able to report power status of `RTS` management switches